 One of the reasons Curitiba gained international prominence was its hosting of some of the 2014 FIFA World Cup games held in Brazil.
 Thanks to the foresight of its government, Curitiba was able to curtail unconstrained growth, tackle environmental issues and prioritize the development of its network of roads and the public transit system.
 Curitiba is also a worldwide example of urban sustainability, boasting more green space per capita than any other city in the world.
-Lerner has led TED Talks on Urban Planning and advocates the education of sustainability to the town’s children; for example the children are taught in school how to separate and recycle their garbage and as a result Curitiba holds the record for the highest garbage seperation in the world at 70%.
+Lerner has led TED Talks on Urban Planning and advocates the education of sustainability to the town’s children; for example, the children are taught in school how to separate and recycle their garbage and as a result, Curitiba holds the record for the highest garbage separation in the world at 70%.

 An aerial view of the city shows a picturesque sea of green with more than 1000 green public spaces, 14 forests and 16 parks.
 One of the most popular attractions in the country, a visit to the Botanical Garden of Curitiba is a must.
 The garden is filled with a variety of plants, flowers and trees, and butterflies and birds frequent its main greenhouse, made of iron and glass.
 To appreciate the sheer size and beauty of the city, climb up the Oi Torre Panoramica also known as the Oi Panoramic Tower which was opened in 1991 and stands at 109 meters high.
 The tower provides a breathtaking panoramic view of the city and its outskirts.